litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Making HTTPS Work

-(Optional) To make HTTPS work you must apply a private key file and a certificate file as another secret definition.
+(Optional) To make HTTPS work for the default backend you must apply a private key file and a certificate file as another secret definition.
 If the private key file is named `key.pem` and the certificate file named `cert.pem` you would specify:

 ```bash
 $ kubectl create secret tls -n NAMESPACE ls-k8s-webadc-tls --key key.pem --cert cert.pem